kjh80222/seoulkit-video-studio/docs/phase-plan.md

 | 10 | Render report (records both plan_status and effective_status) | Report field completeness | Not started |
 | 11 | CLI integration | End-to-end test | Not started |

-Phase 0 through Phase 2.5 are implemented (`src/seoulkit_studio/schema/`,
+Phase 0 through Phase 3 are implemented (`src/seoulkit_studio/schema/`,
 `src/seoulkit_studio/preflight/`, `src/seoulkit_studio/execution/`
+including `execution/clip_manifest.py`, `src/seoulkit_studio/render/`
+including `render/time_format.py` and `render/trim.py`; 131/131 tests
-including `execution/clip_manifest.py`; 62/62 tests passing as of this update).
-Phase 3 onward are not started and should not be assumed to work - do not reimplement Phase 0/1/2/2.5 in a new session; extend from here.
+passing as of this update, with 4 of those requiring a system `ffmpeg`/ `ffprobe` install and auto-skipping when absent).
+Phase 4 onward are not started and should not be assumed to work - do not reimplement Phase 0/1/2/2.5/3 in a new session; extend from here.

+Phase 3 introduces the project's first external system dependency:
+`ffmpeg`/`ffprobe` must be installed to run the full test suite (not just to use the library). `tests/test_trim.py`'s real-execution tests are guarded with `@pytest.mark.skipif` and skip cleanly if missing; no test fixture video is committed to the repo - `tests/conftest.py`'s `make_synthetic_video` fixture generates one on demand via FFmpeg's `lavfi` synthetic source (`testsrc`/`sine`), so nothing binary needs to go through this session's GitHub-web-UI text-paste upload workflow.

 ## Known gaps

+- Phase 3's `render/trim.py::trim_clip()` returns a `TrimResult` carrying
+  the exact `command` (list[str]) and `stderr`/`stdout` it produced, but nothing writes that to `logs/render_v{NNN}.log` yet (ch.
+09: "모든 FFmpeg 호출은 로그에 원본 커맨드를 기록한다").
+This was a deliberate scope boundary, not an oversight - Phase 3 only trims one clip and reports what it did; assembling the shared Preview/Final render sequence log across every FFmpeg call in the pipeline needs the fuller orchestration that later phases (Concat, Audio Mix, Render Report) will add.
+Whichever phase first wires up a real multi-step render sequence should be the one that starts writing `TrimResult.command`/`.stderr` into an actual log file.

+- `trim_clip()` always passes `-an` to FFmpeg, discarding whatever audio the source clip itself carries (if any).
+This isn't a gap so much as a design decision worth recording so a future phase doesn't "fix" it by
+  accident: ch.
+01's architecture diagram draws "Clip Engine (trim/hold/concat)" and "Audio Mixer (adopted/selected assets only)" as separate boxes that only meet at pipeline step 6, and ch.
+12 names exactly three audio sources for the final mix - Voice (always authoritative), adopted SFX, selected BGM - with no path for a source clip's own embedded audio to reach the output. `tests/test_trim.py::test_trim_drops_audio_even_when_source_has_audio` generates a synthetic clip that *does* carry audio and asserts the trimmed output has none, specifically so a later regression (e.g. someone removing `-an` while wiring up Concat) fails loudly instead of quietly leaking an unused audio stream through the pipeline.

 - Config loading is not implemented. `duration_tolerance_ms` (spec ch.
 18) is a hardcoded Python default (`DEFAULT_DURATION_TOLERANCE_MS = 50` in